KiraYamato94/LasMonjas/README.md

 - New Gamemode: King Of The Hill

 **Version 1.0.5 (21th February 2022)**
-- Added kill cooldown option for both teams separately on Police and Thiefs
+- Added kill cooldown option for both teams separately on Police and Thieves
 - Added a new option to define if Police can or not kill near the prison
 - Added an option to define Police vision range with a button to increase vision during the game
-- Added an option to define if Police can see Jewels on the map (they'll only see when the Thiefs has it)
+- Added an option to define if Police can see Jewels on the map (they'll only see when the Thieves has it)
-- Added revivie time option for both teams separately on Police and Thiefs
+- Added revivie time option for both teams separately on Police and Thieves
 - Added invincibility time after reviving for Police and Thief

 **Version 1.0.4 (20th February 2022)**